Coarse Equivalences of Euclidean Buildings: Coarse equivalences of trees

-We continue to assume that $G$ acts $2$-transitively on the ends of the leafless metrically complete tree $T$.
-We let $i_G(T)$ denote the set of $G$-isolated points of $T$.
-By the results of the previous section, $i_G(T)$ corresponds bijectively to the set of maximal bounded subgroups of $G$.
+\end{Prop} In a tree $T$ satisfying (2-$\partial$), let $i_G(T)$ denote the set of $G$-isolated points of $T$.
+By the results above, the set $i_G(T)$ corresponds bijectively to the set of maximal bounded subgroups of $G$.
 With respect to the conjugation action of $G$ on subgroups, this correspondence is $G$-equivariant.
 Our aim is to show that $T$ can be recovered from the $G$-actions on $i_G(T)$ and $\partial T$.
+We let

-We let $b(T)\subseteq i_G(T)$ denote the set of branch points and consider the different types (0)-(III) of trees.
+denote the set of branch points and consider the different types (0)-(III) of trees.
 By the \emph{combinatorial structure} of a tree we mean the underlying set $T$ together with the collection of all apartments in $T$ (without any metric).
 First, we dispose of the two degenerate types (0) and (I). \begin{Num} Type (0) is characterized by $\#\partial T=2$ (and $b(T)=\emptyset$).
-The tree $T\cong\RR$ is unique up to isometry and the group induced by $G$ splits semidirectly as $\ZZ/2\ltimes R$, where $R$ is a subgroup of $(\RR,+)$.
-Since $\RR$ contains subgroups which are abstractly, but not topologically, isomorphic, the $G$-action on $T$ cannot be recovered from the action on $i_G(T)$ and $\partial T$.
+The tree $T\cong\RR$ is unique up to isometry and the group induced by $G$ splits as a semidirect product $\ZZ/2\ltimes R$, where $R$ is a subgroup of $(\RR,+)$.
+Since $\RR$ contains subgroups which are abstractly, but not topologically, isomorphic, the $G$-action on $T$ can in general not be recovered from the $G$-action on $i_G(T)$ and $\partial T$.